hardenedlinux/Debian-GNU-Linux-Profiles/docs/hardened_boot/debian_hardened_boot.md

 ## Mission impossible: Hardening the the core infrastructre on x86 server

 "Once upon a time, hackers lives in a world with full of libre/free software/firmware/hardware"...oh, wait, it's not happened yet.
 Not sure if we can make it happen.
 It's totally depends on the decision we make today.
 Some people might think we are already lost our freedom on x86.
 Because there are a bunch of [shitty binary blobs](https://www.coreboot.org/Binary_situation) during the boot/runtime process in x86, e.g: GBE( no big deal?), CPU microcode( Do we really believe the vendor don't leave a backdoor there?
 Ok, it's unlikely to happen because the "magic" constant shit is not hard to find but...possibility is still there?), VGA	BIOS( the 1st rule of OptionROM is do not talk about-_-), MRC( lacking of effort to do the reversing?), [Intel ME](https://github.com/hardenedlinux/firmware-anatomy/blob/master/hack_ME/me_info.md)( red alert....).
-We may have chance to build the libre/free SW/FW/HW on ARMv8 in the near future or wait for RISC-V for another decade?
+We may have chance to build the libre/free core infrastructure( SW/FW/HW) on ARMv8 in the near future or wait for RISC-V for another decade?
 I don't know the answer.
-But I do know is there are huge number of desktop, server and embedded devices( did I fuc*ing say IoT shit?) running on x86, which need to be hardened.
-We try hard to build the hardening solution by free/libre software/firmware for x86.
-Maybe we( who's fuc* we?) still need to [try harder 2 be ourselves](http://phenoelit.org/stuff/Zeronights_Keynote.pdf).
+But I do know is there are huge number of desktop, server and embedded devices( did I fuc\*ing say IoT shit?) running on x86, which need to be hardened.
+We've been trying hard to build the hardening solution by free/libre software/firmware for x86.
+Maybe we( who's fuc\* we?) still need to [try harder 2 be ourselves](http://phenoelit.org/stuff/Zeronights_Keynote.pdf)....

 Free software community has been facing the big threats from firmware level for a long time.
 Those free software implementation of firmware, such as Libreboot/Coreboot is still hard to apply to diverse x86 hardware.
 The situation we have isn't optimistic according to the threat model.